2.1. Data Manipulation¶ Open the notebook in SageMaker Studio Lab

 import tensorflow as tf

-A tensor represents a (possibly multi-dimensional) array of numerical values.
-With one axis, a tensor is called a vector.
+A tensor represents a (possibly multidimensional) array of numerical values.
+In the one-dimensional case, i.e., when only one axis is needed for the data, a tensor is called a vector.
 With two axes, a tensor is called a matrix.
-With \(k > 2\) axes, we drop the specialized names and just refer to the object as a \(k^\mathrm{th}\) order tensor.
+With \(k > 2\) axes, we drop the specialized names and just refer to the object as a \(k^\textrm{th}\)-order tensor.

 x = torch.arange(12, dtype=torch.float32)